ACantu33/biol1555-final-project/README.md

 BLAST+ software can be used to run BLAST sequence alignment searches locally.
 The instructions to download BLAST+ can be found [here](https://www.ncbi.nlm.nih.gov/books/NBK279671/).

 ##### Downloading BLAST database
 As our data type is 16S raw sequence data, we used the 16SMicrobial data set.
-The data set can be downloaded [here] (ftp://ftp.ncbi.nlm.nih.gov/blast/db/).
+Information on how to download BLAST+ data sets can be found [here](https://www.ncbi.nlm.nih.gov/books/NBK52637/) in the **Test BLAST database** subsection.

 ## Methods
 Sample data acquired from the HMP database using the [HMP Portal API](https://github.com/jmatsumura/ihmp_portal_api) (9).
 From such data variation in microbial composition will be determined using UniFrac, an algorithm that measures similarity between microbial communities using phylogenetic information (10,11).
 To identify bacterial species-level operational taxonomic units (OTUs) (12), the [Random Forests Algorithm](https://github.com/bicycle1885/RandomForests.jl) will be used.
 For verification, will also be generated using the [mothur software packages](https://mothur.org/wiki/Main_Page).